hyuntaekim1738/ReactPhotoBoard/README.txt

 Create the backend for the profile editing/creation Create the searching system
 Add a follower/following system in the database
-Create the backend for the post uploading, editing
+Create the backend for the post uploading
 Add backend post interaction with likes and comments

 Future enhancements:
 Find a way to display the photos uploaded in AddPost component.
 Find a better like icon.
+Post editing

 Maintenance:
-Brainstorm additional features
+Move typescript interfaces to a centralized location for better reusability Brainstorm additional features
 Clean up the documentation
 UI enhancements